carlosivanr/hugo_website/content/guides/regression/2021-11-01-logistic-regression-2/index.en.markdown

 ## [1] 0.9644765
 ```

-A second way of comparing models is to use the `anova()` function passing the model in the order of which they were constructed.
+A second way of comparing models is to use the `anova()` function passing the models in to the function in the order of which they were constructed.
 The results with respect to the residual deviance, degrees of freedom, and the difference between the deviance statistics are identical.
 The only difference is that this approach does not provide a p-value.

 ```r
 anova(eel_model.1, eel_model.2)